 Recovery Time Objective (RTO) is defined as the maximum acceptable length of time an application can be down or the maximum tolerable outage the organization endures without causing significant damage to a business after a disaster, failure, or any unacceptable event occurs.

-As defined within the service level agreement, RTO times suggests the time promised to recover and finish system restore from a failed system to up and running.
-The service level objective accounts for the recovery time set by the organization to recover/restore its mission-critical IT processes/operations to normal from the point-in-time a disaster occurs.
-This ensures business continuity.
+RTO time suggests the time taken to recover and finish system restoration of a failed system as defined within the service level agreement.
+The service level objective accounts for the recovery time set by the organization to recover/restore its mission-critical IT processes/operations to normal from when a disaster occurs to ensure business continuity.

 RTOs can determine:

-What’s the real-time duration you set to recover a site from the point in time the incident interrupts the normal flow of operations until restored
+- The real-time duration to be set to recover a site from the point in time the incident interrupts the normal flow of operations until restored

-What is the acceptable level of risk of data loss, when the system or key applications goes offline
+- The acceptable level of risk of data loss, when the system or key applications goes offline.

-How to Calculate the Recovery Time Objective for Disaster Recovery Planning?
+How to Calculate RTO for Disaster Recovery Planning?

 To work out an RTO, you might need multiple RTO categories because certain outages might not need much recovery time, while some might require different long-term protection solutions.
-For example, for less mission-critical applications (not used frequently) the RTO might be much longer.
-Also, based on the levels of complexities of multiple security systems in operation and data priority, you might have to set the RTO value for times when the application or security system is in operation (short interval replication interval), and RTO values when you resort to long interval backup.
-This might happen due to a ransomware event or some other massive catastrophe incident.
+For example, the RTO might be much longer for less mission-critical applications (not used frequently).
+Based on the levels of complexities of multiple security systems in operation, you might have to set the RTO according to short and long-interval backups.
+This might happen due to a ransomware event or other massive catastrophe incident.

-Steps to be taken by the IT departments based on the processes, automated techniques, or technologies to restore the IT infrastructure
+- Steps to be taken by the IT department based on the processes, automated techniques, or technologies to restore the IT infrastructure

 RTO Sample Intervals

-Depending on the severity of the outage, you can set the achievable target RTO time or the time to recovery objective.
-However, the RTOs restoration time also depends on the limitations of the IT organization.
+Depending on the severity of the outage, you can set the achievable target RTO time.
+However, the RTO restoration time also depends on the limitations of the IT organization.
 For example, if restoring all the IT functions and operations takes 3 hours, the RTO must be at least 3 hours.

-Note: From the disaster recovery (DR) perspective, the RTO clock starts right when the recovery process starts.
+Note: From the disaster recovery (DR) perspective, the RTO clock starts right when the recovery processes start.

 As you calculate RTO (Recovery Time Objective) for your business units, consider these sample intervals:

-With Zmanda’s DRaaS plan and custom SLAs, no matter the size of your business, we can help you shorten outage times and avoid the pain of downtime depending on your business needs.
-Apart from hybrid backups to support the transition and achieving relatively faster RTOs, our enterprise solution combines Amazon Glacier with a 20X lower-cost of long-term data archival that deploys a robust high availability and ensures business continuity.
+With Zmanda’s DRaaS plan and custom service level agreements, irrespective of the size of your business, we can help you shorten outage times and avoid the pain of downtime depending on your business needs.
+Apart from hybrid backups to support the transition and achieve relatively faster RTOs, our enterprise solution combines Amazon Glacier with a 20X lower-cost of long-term data archival that deploys a robust high availability and ensures business continuity.

 Our enterprise backup solution unifies backup, disaster recovery, and long-term storage archiving specifically tailored to clients’ needs.
-AWS Deep Archive solution equips you with more storage capacity of workloads that provide security, reliability, scalability, and availability while recovering your environment even at times of total server failure event.
+This provides security, reliability, scalability, and availability while recovering your environment even at times of total server failure event.